City break (noun): a short holiday spent in a city, such as when on business travel.

 Alternatively, Lyft and Uber are available in Orlando and are likely your best option for getting around the city in a jiffy if you didn’t rent a car.

 Pro tip: Use TripIt’s Navigator feature to search transportation options available to you.
 It will show you the estimated costs and travel times for each option, so you can decide which works best.
 You can find Navigator within your flight, hotel and rental car details screens.
 Plus, if you add a restaurant reservation to your itinerary (more on where to eat below), Navigator also helps you find the best transportation options for getting to your table.

 Where to eat

-If you only have time for one meal during your city break in Orlando, make it at Luma on Park.
-James Beard–nominated chef Brandon McGlamery helms the kitchen, producing locally-inspired dishes that impress from the very first bite.
-Or, if you’re hosting a private event, book The Cellar—the restaurant’s two-story wine vault that can accomodate 40+ people.
+If you only have time for one meal during your city break in Orlando, make it at Knife & Spoon.
+Award-winning chef John Tesar helms the kitchen, producing not-your-average surf-and-turf dishes that impress from the very first bite.

 Craving Asian food?
 You’ll be spoiled for choice in Orlando.
 Choose from local favorites like King Bao for gourmet Taiwanese bao buns, Domu for creative ramen, or Kadence for sushi and sake.
 More in the mood for Mexican?
 Try Black Rooster Taqueria.
 We recommend their made-to-order guac to start, followed by their delectable tacos—start with two, though we suspect you might go back for more.